 For lunch, head to Poogan's Porch.
 Located inside a Victorian-style house on charming Queen Street, it's a great place to go to sample Southern classics like she-crab soup, fried green tomatoes and shrimp and grits.
 If you are really daring, order up a plate of the fried alligator for a uniquely Southern culinary experience.

-After you leave the museum, wander the cobblestone streets of the French Quarter and visit some of the neighborhood’s terrific art galleries.
+After you leave the museum, wander the cobblestone streets of the French Quarter and visit some of the neighborhood's terrific art galleries.
 Several times a year, the French Quarter offers special evening art walks that are free and open to the public, but any time of year you can plot your own course through the streets of the old walled city and check out some of the best artwork the Holy City has to offer.
-Click here for more information on French Quarter Art Walks and for a listing of neighborhood art galleries.
+Click here for more information on art galleries in Charleston.